-It brings together facilities with similar purposes across the nation and has existing ties to international research consortia.
+PEDIGREE encompasses 100,000 people, 20,000 cancer families, 1,000,000 bio-specimens, data, researchers and community representatives.
+It brings together facilities with similar purposes across Australia and has existing ties to international research consortia.

-It's accessible, in collaboration, to scientifically meritorious and ethically approved Australian and international research proposals.
-It's supported by several major institutions and has a transparent, accountable and adaptable governance system.
+PEDIGREE is accessible, in collaboration, to scientifically meritorious and ethically approved Australian and international research endeavours.
+It is supported by several major institutions and has a transparent, accountable and adaptable governance system.

-PEDIGREE governs the use of resources from CEC and the breast and colon cancer family registers.
+PEDIGREE governs the use of resources from CED and the breast and colon cancer family registers.

-If you're a researcher interested in collaborating with PEDIGREE, or want to know what the data is used for in more detail, visit the PEDIGREE website.
+If you're a researcher interested in collaborating with PEDIGREE, or want to know in more detail what the data are used for, visit the PEDIGREE website.